AdobeDocs/analytics.en/help/admin/admin/c-processing-rules/processing-rules.md

 Once context data variables are defined within your implementation, they must be copied to variables such as eVars to be used in reporting.

-For more information, go [here](/help/admin/admin/c-processing-rules/processing-rules-examples/processing-rules-copy-context-data.md) and [here](/help/admin/admin/c-processing-rules/processing-rules-examples/processing-rules-copy-context-data-event.md).
+For more information, go [Copy a context data variable to an eVar](/help/admin/admin/c-processing-rules/processing-rules-examples/processing-rules-copy-context-data.md) and [Set an event using a context data variable](/help/admin/admin/c-processing-rules/processing-rules-examples/processing-rules-copy-context-data-event.md).